Jon Sumrall

-Jon Sumrall (born July 5, 1982) is an American college football coach.
-He is the head football coach at Troy University, a position he has held since the 2022 season.
+Jonathan Edward Sumrall (born July 5, 1982) is an American college football coach.
+Sumrall served as the head football coach at Troy University from 2022 to 2023.

 Coaching career

 Sumrall began his coaching career at his alma mater, Kentucky, after suffering a career-ending injury.
 After a couple of years, he coached at San Diego under former Kentucky assistant Ron Caragher.
 He was also the co-defensive coordinator at Tulane for three seasons before going to Troy as their assistant head coach and special teams coordinator.

 Sumrall was named the linebackers coach at Ole Miss in January 2018.
 He was also reported to be a finalist for the head coaching position at Troy before Chip Lindsey was hired.

 Sumrall returned to his alma mater Kentucky in 2019 as the program's inside linebackers coach.
 He was promoted to co-defensive coordinator in 2021.

 On December 2, 2021, Sumrall was hired as the 23rd head coach of the Troy Trojans.
-In his first season at Troy, he guided the Trojans to a 12-2 record and an 18-12 Cure Bowl victory over the #23 ranked UTSA Roadrunners.
+In his first season at Troy, he guided the Trojans to a 12–2 record and an 18–12 Cure Bowl victory over the No. 23 ranked UTSA Roadrunners.
+In Sumrall's second season as the head coach he would guide Troy to a 11–2 record and back to back Sun Belt Conference Championships.

+On December 8, 2023, Sumrall was hired as the 42nd head coach of the Tulane Green Wave.